Scientific Name: Eucalyptus Globulus.

 It prefers gentle, sloping coastal hills or protected valleys, good quality coastal soils and plenty of sun.
 It is adverse to lower temperatures, once established it is drought tolerant, and it can often regenerate after wildfires.

 Eucalyptus globulus is one of the few medicinal plant species adopted by the European settlers in Australia.
-It has spread globally and is now cultivated across California, in Florida, and in many of the Mediterranean countries.
+It has spread globally and is now cultivated in California, in Florida, and in many of the Mediterranean countries.

 It has been planted in some African countries on the assumption that it can help to combat malaria outbreaks because of the trees ability to remove large amounts of water from the soil and drying out moist areas where mosquitoes would usually inhabit.
 But as a result, some species of eucalyptus trees have become weed-like, like in South Africa.

 Plant Description: The eucalyptus tree can grow up to 70 meters in height and has a trunk diameter of 2 meters.
 Much of the trunk is smooth as the bark sheds in strips.